Flo'Ology: Critical reception

-Allmusic editor Rob Theakston found that Flo'Ology "rises to the top of the list as one of the best things the group has ever released.
+Flo'Ology received mixed reviews from music critics.
+AllMusic editor Rob Theakston found that Flo'Ology "rises to the top of the list as one of the best things the group has ever released.
 The blueprint pretty much stays the same: tasteful, funky neo-soul grooves blended with emotive R&B crooning and spoken word poetry.
 But there's a much-needed sense of refinement to their style and vocal delivery this time around, a hint of maturity that was lost on their debut and subsequent releases."
 Will Hermes of Entertainment Weekly called Flo'Ology "an elegant new set prioritizing the soul in their hip-hop/soul sound."
+Matilda Egere-Cooper, writing for BBC Music, called Flo'Ology a "mind-blowing album that has them stepping up their soul game once again.
+Joints like the head-nodder "Supastar" (featuring Common) are in the mix to satisfy the movers and the shakers; but this album really leans towards that sultry, after-hours vibe they demonstrated on their debut, Floetic."

 The Guardian's Caroline Sullivan wrote that the duo conquers "so well that what remains is complete mastery of studio technique but no fabulousness.
 Their unusual set-up (Ambrosius sings, Stewart raps) keeps things ticking over in a lively way, and Stewart's south-London flow can be a delight [...]
 But this is solid rather than stunning."
+Renée Graham from Boston Globe called Flo'Ology an album that "shows the duo hasn't lost its potent flow."
+She further added: The pair still favor that black bohemian downtown groove, as sultry and warm as the glow of a candle.
+Floetry has always been comfortable in the company of a good ballad, and there are some fine examples here."
+Billboard "offers a soothing experience that freely explores the depths of love."

+Mark Edwards, writing for The Times, described the album as "lush, heartwarming music." remarked: With the presence of Common on "SupaStar," and production from Scott Storch and Raphael Saadiq, this is an album pitched at the American neo-soul market.
+Once you accept that, however, you can enjoy the smooth soul of "Let Me In" and "My Apology," and perhaps even the ballad Sometimes "Make Me Smile," where any soppiness is outweighed by Ambrosius's spine-tingling performance."
+PopMatters critic Stefan Braidwood found that "on the whole then, there seem to be a fair few reasons to be into Floetry, but unfortunately the songs on this new album are not amongst that number.
+This [...] may be because the endemic "beats and vibes over songs" effect that’s consuming this generation of artists has also, objectively, struck here as well."

+Commercial performance

+Flo'Ology debuted and peaked at number seven on the US Billboard 200 in the week of 17 November 2005, with first week sales of 77,000, according to Nielsen SoundScan.
+By September 2010, the album had sold 363,000 in the United States.